By Kira Jopp on Wed 12 August 2020

 What is basic control?

 Basic control grants the user on/off functionality to their fan.
 This is typically controlled by remote switch or, depending on the unit, can be integrated with a light switch.

 When would you use a basic controlled fan?

 You would use a fan with basic on/off control when you wish to incorporate third party control systems to control the fan.
 This enables you to totally tailor your ventilation system around your circumstances rather than be dictated to by the ventilation unit itself.

 This control means that the fan will continue to run after it has been switched off for a pre-set length of time.
 These run on times can be from 2 to 45 minutes and is designed to ensure that excess moisture which is created whilst the room is in use is removed.

-Typically, a timer controlled fan would be used when you want your ventilation system to have some degree of automation.
-The fan will continue to run for the set period of time and as such you won’t have to worry about whether you’ve switched the fan on.
+Typically, a timer-controlled fan would be used when you want your ventilation system to have some degree of automation.
+The fan will continue to run for the set period and as such you won’t have to worry about whether you’ve switched the fan on.

 Humidity Timer Ventilation Control

 What is humidity timer?